Kaleidosium/md/_posts/2020-02-26-foss-is-cool.md

 categories: effortpost lovelace
 ---

-> NOTE: This is an old article written by me for my old website, I have updated and removed parts of this essay to fit my current views on this issue.
+> NOTE: This is an old article written for my old website.
+I have updated and removed parts of this essay to fit my current views on this issue.

 ## Preface